-These neon signs won’t light up the night again without major repairs, including replacement of the neon glass tubing:
+These neon signs, alas, won’t light up the night again without major repairs:

 The ex-Rox Ex: The longtime East Side extermination company on Vaughn Boulevard is no more.